rid00z/LoadingFormsViewFromNative/README.md

-# Converting a Xamarin.Forms view
+# Converting a Xamarin.Forms view into a Native view for each platform (iOS/Android)

 Sample repository that shows converting Xamarin.Forms view into a Native view.